cuihantao/cuihantao.github.io/_pages/about.md

 been an Associate Editor of the [Journal of Modern Power Systems and Clean Energy](http://www.mpce.info) since 2019.
 He is a Senior Member of the IEEE.

-Dr. Cui leads the Grid CyberInfrastructure (GridCI) Lab at NC State with a vision of a secure, resilient, and sustainable future power grid through advanced computational methods and cyber-physical system integration.
+Dr. Cui leads the Power CyberInfrastructure (PowerCI) Lab at NC State with a vision of a secure, resilient, and sustainable future power grid through advanced computational methods and cyber-physical system integration.
 The lab distinguishes itself through open science, developing next-generation